tkem/cachetools/docs/index.rst

    LRUCache([('second', 2), ('fourth', 4)], maxsize=2, currsize=2)

 For the purpose of this module, a *cache* is a mutable_ mapping_ of a fixed maximum size.
-When the cache is full, i.e. the size of the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.
+When the cache is full, i.e. by adding another item the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.
 A cache's size is the sum of the size of its items, and an item's size in general is a property or function of its value, e.g. the result of :func:`sys.getsizeof`, or :func:`len` for string and sequence values.

 This module provides multiple cache implementations based on different